RobertoLorenzoAguilar/UsingCorCplusplusFunctions-inPython/README.md

 prerequisites

-*you need have install the:
+you need have install the:
-*python3 ("my version is python 3, I didnt try with version 2") *python install pip -----> this is the python package manager *python3 -m pip install invoke -----> we need this tool to invoke  enviroment vcvars32.bat
+-python3 ("my version is python 3, I didnt try with version 2") -python install pip -----> this is the python package manager -python3 -m pip install invoke -----> we need this tool to invoke  enviroment vcvars32.bat